-Those cute, illustrated avatar NFTs may be one of the most popular tokenization trends right now, and of course, who among us doesn’t want a tokenized rock or ape or penguin as a Twitter profile pic flex?
+Those cute, illustrated avatar NFTs were once one of the most popular tokenization trends and of course, who among us doesn’t want a tokenized rock or ape or penguin as a Twitter profile pic flex?
 But there are quite a few other interesting ways that tokenization can keep pushing crypto into the future.
 Crypto culture, for better or worse, has long been intertwined with meme and internet culture.
 But among the wealth of memes, the driving principles of decentralization are slowly, surely changing the entire digital landscape.

 Even before the dawn of Bitcoin and the rest of the crypto space we know today, the concept of decentralization has always been about increasing data security, transparency, and reducing trusted third parties.
 Whatever trendy fads come and go in the ecosystem, the ones that truly revolutionize are the ones with those decentralization principles at the core.
 Here are five trends in tokenization that embrace transparency, increase security, and reduce trust.